 If you are a part of radiology or any other medical field, then surely you have heard a lot of things about shop talk or medical lingo that seems like a new language to normal people not related to the medical world.
-There are two medical jargons that are known to most of physicians and radiologists that are the RIS and PACS systems.
+There are two medical jargons that are known to most physicians and radiologists that are the RIS and PACS systems.
 Do you know how PACS is related to radiology and how these both jargons can work together benefiting medical practitioners, radiologists, patients, and hospitals?

 What is the PACS system?

 There is a universal format for PACS image storage and transfer that is DICOM.
 DICOM is an abbrev9iation for Digital Image and Communication in Medicine.
-DICOM enables PACS, RIS (Radiology Information System) and such other medical imaging system for connection to passing the data to each system and other healthcare facilities.
-Most the PACS systems usually handle a great deal of medical imaging instruction like ultrasound, magnetic resonance, positron emission tomography, computed tomography, nuclear medicine imaging, mammograms, endoscopy, digital radiography, histopathology, computed radiography, ophthalmology, and several other.
+DICOM enables PACS, RIS (Radiology Information System), and other medical imaging system for connection to pass the data to each system and other healthcare facilities.
+Most the PACS systems usually handle a great deal of medical imaging instruction like ultrasound, magnetic resonance, positron emission tomography, computed tomography, nuclear medicine imaging, mammograms, endoscopy, digital radiography, histopathology, computed radiography, ophthalmology, and several others.
 In this, more types of imaging formats gest added anytime needed.
 Such clinical areas that are beyond radiology like orthopedics, oncology, cardiology, and laboratory are working to make medical images that can easily get incorporated into PACS system.